Build a Web Crawler in Python

 Web Crawling 101

-A web crawler, also known as a web spider, is a program that scans the World Wide Web and extracts information from websites.
-The crawling procedure begins by providing the “spider” with a list of URLs to visit.
+A web crawler, also known as a web spider, is a program that extracts information from websites.
+Web scraping/crawling programs come in all shapes and sizes.
+For a recursive web crawler, the crawling procedure begins by providing the “spider” with a list of URLs to visit.
 The spider then discovers new pages by finding additional links to other webpages.
 When the crawler discovers a new page during its crawl, it analyzes it and identifies all the new links the page contains, adding them to it’s original list of URLs to visit.
 This process continues recursively as long as new resources are found.
 By calling it a “Spider” and saying that it “crawls,” we arouse a visualization that eases our understanding of the programs function.
 A web “spider” “crawls” webpages, continuously discovering new links that define its route.
 It travels from site-to-site and extracts information that you specify in the program.

-The most popular crawler is Googlebot.
-Googlebot is Google’s famous crawler that discovers new and updated webpages to be added to the Google index.
+The most notorious crawler is Googlebot, Google’s program that discovers new and updated webpages to be added to the Google index.
 Once added, these pages are kept in a database and organized in a way that they can be summoned easily when a relevant search query is entered.

 Web crawlers have many applications and are needed in a variety of different fields.
 In network security they’re used to asses and understand a target web application.
 The spider crawls the web app and returns relevant information to the pentester.
 In digital marketing, specifically technical SEO, crawlers are used to assess website structure, relevant HTML tags, and broken hyperlinks.
 For the data scientist or curious tinkerer,the crawler puts endless website data at your disposal for analysis or, well.. whatever you want.